 I found the foreground story to be less interesting.
 It has good and bad parts but overall it’s not plausible to me, more on this later.

 In my opinion, this game is about making choices and moral dilemmas.
 First of all, there are choices to be made in the gameplay which was critically acclaimed.
 There are at least three ways to achieve a goal in each level.
-It’s a linear story with optional objectives, but still there are many ways to play this game.
-This is a huge deal not only for the entertainment and replay value of the game.
+The story is linear with optional objectives, but still there are many ways to play this game.
+This is a huge plus not only for the entertainment and replay value of the game.

 Male protagonist bingo

-The game is about an endless journey, there is no clear goal.
+The game is about an endless journey without a clear goal.
 The male protagonist is trying to find his ex-girlfriend who is assumed to be dead, but he believes she was kidnapped and searches for her.
 Finally he finds the alleged “damsel in distress”, but disturbingly he only yells at her and accuses her of collaboration with the bad guys.
-(Did I mention he is a total dick?)
+(Did I mention he’s a total dick?)

 Since this is not a resolution for the conflict, the journey goes on.
 This may sound strange, but it’s an interesting part of the narration.
 The story is not a line, it’s a spiral.
 On his egoistic rampage, the protagonist reveals crimes and conspiracies of world-dominating powers.
 But he’s not the hero who saves the world.
 He’s just going deeper and deeper into the rabbit hole.
 No criminal case is solved, no justice is done.
 The case widens, the conspiracy gets more complex.